czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

         - You shall not covet your neighbor's goods, nor his house, nor his wife, nor his manservant, ... nor anything that is your neighbor's
     - Much of American society has embraced the Ten Commandments as a historical moral symbol
       - Debate about separation of church and state
-      - Public has expressed its embrace of the laws through the practice of merchandizing
+      - Public has expressed its embrace of the laws through the practice of merchandising
   - The New Testament
     - Christian teaching diverges from the Old Testament both in its emphasis and in its particulars
     - Jesus didn't abandon the Torah, but his teachings were novel in that they emphasized humility, loving kindness, and forgiveness rather than prohibitions and retribution